chart21/mileage-verification/Readme.md

 When buying a second-hand car, it is essential to inspect how many miles the previous owner drove with it.
 As driven miles result in wear and a higher chance of damaged components [1], mileage record nowadays has a big (up to 40% [1]) influence on the negotiated price of a second-hand car.
 Currently, a device called odometer tracks mileage in a car.
 This sensor measures mileage driven and typically moves a pointer to the mileage value to display the mileage near the speed display.
 However, this pointer can be turned back quickly in a simple physical process.
 With this simple method, millions of cars worldwide and about 6.5% [1] of sold cars in total are affected by mileage manipulation by turning back the odometer pointer.

+## Getting Started

+### Backend
+1. Deploy Smart Contract on an Ethereum Blockchain

+### Frontend
+1. Insert Blockchain API and contract address in main.dart
+2. Compile the code to an Android or iOS App using [Flutter](https://flutter.dev/docs/get-started/install)

 ## References
 [1] Chris Greener, “Why mileage matters: the importance of mileage on a used car”, Autobebid, 2016